 - HQ-section with platoon-leader and 2 medics

-- After turn 12: A QRF consisting of 1 truck with a HMG and a section of 10 'veterans' armed with assault rifels, a LMG and a bazooka arrives from the next village.
+- After turn 12 if rules include vehicles or skilled troops: A QRF consisting of 1 truck with a HMG and a section of 10 'veterans' with a LMG and a bazooka arrives from the next village.
 Only if Lumbaya is still held by Katangese forces.
+Since these rules doesn't support vehicles, the QRF enters the village at foot.

 - 1 Platoon of 3 rifle-squads each of 8 soldiers and a LMG.
 The squads can operate independently.